timamus/manjaro-cinnamon-mini-install-apps/README.md

 To find out which driver you are using you can use the following command: `lspci -k | grep -EA3 'VGA|3D|Display'`

-Run the command below to determine the screen resolution and update the grub file, if necessary:
+Run the script below to determine the screen resolution and update the grub file, if necessary:

 ```bash
 RESOLUTION=$(xdpyinfo | awk '/dimensions/ {print $2}') &&